 Students must maintain satisfactory academic progress in order to remain eligible as regularly enrolled students and to continue receiving federal financial assistance.
 The accreditor and federal regulations require that all students progress at a reasonable rate toward the completion of their academic program.
 Satisfactory academic progress is measured by:

-- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP) - The maximum time frame allowed to complete which is 150% of total number of credits in the program of study (MTF)
+- The student's cumulative grade point average (CGPA) - The student's rate of progress toward completion (ROP) - The maximum time frame (MTF) allowed to complete the academic program (150% for all programs).